 "To learn, understand and get to win the World Champion title".

-He does not expose himself too much, probably thinking of Niki Lauda.
-In addition to these four rookies, Formula 1 is considering two others.
-Jordan will try out 23-year-old Russian Roman Rusinov from the Le Mans series.
-Minardi has signed Israeli Chanoch Nissany as a test driver, but he lives in Hungary.
-There is one detail about him: he is 41 years old.
-It is never too late, not even for Formula 1.
-Which meanwhile starts the Formula 1 World Championship in Melbourne.
-On Sunday the 6th of March 2005, at the start of the Australian Grand Prix the yellow flags interrupt the starting procedure because Kimi Räikkönen unintentionally switches off his engine; while the Finn is forced to start from the pits, a new formation lap is carried out which shortens the race by one lap.
-At the second start Giancarlo Fisichella and Jarno Trulli hold their respective positions while behind them Australian Mark Webber is overtaken by David Coulthard, the author of an excellent drive that allowed him to gain three positions.
+On Sunday, March 6, 2005, at the start of the Australian Grand Prix, the yellow flags interrupted the starting procedure because Kimi Räikkönen unintentionally switched off his engine; while the Finn was forced to start from the pits, a new formation lap was carried out which shortened the race by one lap.
+At the second start, Giancarlo Fisichella and Jarno Trulli held their respective positions while behind them Australian Mark Webber was overtaken by David Coulthard, the author of an excellent drive that allowed him to gain three positions.
 On lap 16 rookie Christijan Albers was forced to retire due to a problem with his car.
 Giancarlo Fisichella continued to lead the race until the first pit stop, when Rubens Barrichello took the lead, followed a few seconds later by Fernando Alonso's Renault.
-The two stop on the same lap, allowing Giancarlo Fisichella to take the lead again: the Spanish driver seems to have taken on more fuel than Rubens Barrichello, as he laps much slower than the Brazilian.
+The two stopped on the same lap, allowing Giancarlo Fisichella to take the lead again: the Spanish driver seemed to have more fuel on board than Rubens Barrichello, as he lapped much slower than the Brazilian.
 At the end of lap 42 Michael Schumacher stopped in the pits to refuel, rejoining ahead of compatriot Nick Heidfeld.
-At the Whiteford corner the Williams driver pulled alongside the Ferrari driver in an attempt to overtake him, but Michael Schumacher closed on him, forcing him onto the grass; Nick Heidfeld was unable to control his car and came into contact with the Ferrari, forcing them both to retire.
-It is the last excitement of the race.
-Giancarlo Fisichella wins the Australian Grand Prix, finishing ahead of Rubens Barrichello and team-mate Fernando Alonso.
-They are followed by David Coulthard in his Red Bull Racing debutant, Mark Webber, Juan Pablo Montoya, Christian Klien and Kimi Raikkonen.
-Formula 1 changes thanks to its protagonists, because Giancarlo Fisichella wins, because Rubens Barrichello for the first time at Ferrari starts the season better than Michael Schumacher, because the Red Bull Racing rookies place two cars in the points zone and old David Coulthard takes a great satisfaction on his former friends at McLaren and Juan Pablo Montoya who stole his place, because BAR-Honda suddenly disappears from the top teams and sticks to the regulations to get back.
+At the Whiteford corner, the Williams driver pulled alongside the Ferrari driver in an attempt to overtake him, but Michael Schumacher closed on him, forcing him onto the grass; Nick Heidfeld was unable to control his car and came into contact with the Ferrari, forcing them both to retire.
+That was the last excitement of the race.
+Giancarlo Fisichella won the Australian Grand Prix, finishing ahead of Rubens Barrichello and teammate Fernando Alonso.
+They are followed by David Coulthard in his debuting Red Bull Racing, Mark Webber, Juan Pablo Montoya, Christian Klien and Kimi Räikkönen.
+Formula 1 changes because of its protagonists, because Giancarlo Fisichella wins, because Rubens Barrichello for the first time at Ferrari starts the season better than Michael Schumacher, because the Red Bull Racing rookies place two cars in the points and old David Coulthard takes great satisfaction in seeing his former friends at McLaren and Juan Pablo Montoya who stole his place, because BAR-Honda suddenly disappeared from the top teams and is holding on to the regulations to come back on top.

 Yes, the new regulations.
 The much-announced revolution.
-The engines that who knows how many will break down, but beware: in Malaysia they will run the same ones that worked in Melbourne; the tyres that were supposed to break down in the final; the announced overtaking; the supposed drop in performance.
+With who knows how many engines breaking down, but beware: in Malaysia, they will run the same ones that worked in Melbourne; the tyres that were supposed to fail in the final; the announced overtakes; the supposed drop in performance.
 No, nothing has changed in the form of Formula 1.
 Only the contents, or rather the results, what remains of a race when the single-seaters return to the pits, have really changed.
-From the first 2005 Grand Prix the name of Giancarlo Fisichella emerges first of all.

-Italian, 32 years old, so much talent until now suppressed by unrideable cars, he can now express himself at the wheel of Renault, the team that has taken the biggest steps since 2004.
+From the first 2005 Grand Prix, the name of Giancarlo Fisichella emerged first of all.
+The Italian, 32 years old, with so much talent that until now was suppressed by undrivable cars, can now express himself behind the wheel of a Renault, the team that has taken the biggest step forward since 2004.
 At Grand Prix number 142 Giancarlo Fisichella cashed in on the credit he has accrued with good fortune in ten years of Formula 1.
 Suffice it to recall his other victory: it was the 2003 Brazilian Grand Prix, marked by so many twists and turns - rain, accidents, interrupted races - that no one realised he had won and the success was awarded to him.
-Now, however, on the podium at Albert Park, in front of 118.000 spectators, he opens the bottle of champagne, flooding Rubens Barrichello and his team-mate, the Spaniard Fernando Alonso.
+Now, however, on the podium at Albert Park, in front of 118.000 spectators, he opens the bottle of champagne, flooding Rubens Barrichello and his teammate, the Spaniard Fernando Alonso.
 A Latin trio, as Latin are the two teams in the best form of the moment.
-Fisichella dominated the first qualifying session thanks to the rain, as he was practically the only one to find the track dry, he dominated the second heat in equal conditions, as Mark Webber beat him by a hundredth, but he had taken on a lot less petrol, he dominated the race from the first to the last lap as Schumacher did last year.
+Fisichella dominated the first qualifying session thanks to the rain, as he was practically the only one to find the track dry, he dominated the second session in equal conditions, as Mark Webber beat him by a hundredth, but he had taken on a lot less fuel, he dominated the race from the first to the last lap as Schumacher did last year.

 "It is only the beginning".